The Importance of Translating Images in Non-English Literature for Prior Art Searches

 What is Non-English Literature?

-Non-English Literature refers to any literature found in a language other than English.
-In prior art searching, non-English literature comprises of native patent and non-patent literature that can exist in the form of research papers, videos, product brochures, product packaging, comic books, etc.
+Non-English literature refers to any documents published in languages other than English.
+In the context of prior art searching, this includes both patent and non-patent literature.
+Examples of non-English sources are research papers, product brochures, packaging, videos, and even comic books.

 When it comes to non-English patent literature, data from Questel Orbit and WIPO shows that ten countries (China, U.S., Germany, France, the Netherlands, Italy, Japan, Korea, Switzerland, and Great Britain) contribute to almost 75% of the total patents filed around the world.
 Out of these, eight countries namely China, Germany, France, the Netherlands, Italy, Japan, Korea, and Switzerland prefer filing patents in their native, i.e., non-English language.

-Importance of Searching Literature Beyond the English Language
+Why It’s Importance to Search Literature Beyond the English Language

 Interpreting Images Present in Non-English Literature